Wuhan official urges vigilance as China plans to mourn coronavirus 'martyrs'

-Wang Zhonglin, Wuhan's Communist Party chief, said the risk of a rebound in the city's coronavirus epidemic remained high due to both internal and external risks and that it must continue to maintain prevention and control measures.
-Wuhan, capital of central Hubei province and home to about 11 million people, has been the hardest hit by the virus with 50,007 cases reported as of Wednesday.
+Wuhan Communist Party chief Wang Zhonglin said the threat of a rebound in the central city's coronavirus epidemic remained high and ordered residents to avoid leaving their homes unless it was necessary to do so.
+The comments came about two weeks after officials eased the total lockdown of Wuhan and allowed some of its 11 million inhabitants to go outside for the first time since Jan.
+23, though they were still not able to leave the city.

-The city is scheduled to ease travel curbs on April 8 as the number of infections reported there have dwindled, with volunteers in hazmat suits spraying public areas with disinfectant in preparation for an increase in activity.
-But Wang said individual residential compounds should remain vigilant with coronavirus prevention measures, according to a statement published by the Wuhan city government on Friday.
+The capital of central Hubei province has been the hardest hit by the virus, with 50,007 cases reported.
+The city is scheduled to allow people to travel outside the city on April 8, and volunteers in hazmat suits have been spraying public areas with a disinfectant in preparation for increase inactivity.

-China has also seen a gradual reintroduction of restrictions in some regions, including closures of cinemas that had been permitted to reopen, amid worries that early relaxation of lockdowns could spark another wave of infections just as the world's second-largest economy is struggling back to its feet.
-A county in the central province of Henan on Wednesday banned people from leaving without proper authorisation and prevented residents from leaving their homes for work without clearance following several coronavirus infections in the area.
+Restrictions have been gradually reimposed in other parts of China as well, including closures of cinemas that had been permitted to reopen.
+A county in the central province of Henan on Wednesday banned people from leaving without proper authorization and prevented residents from leaving their homes for work without clearance following several coronavirus infections in the area.

-Top officials are also ordering local health authorities to step up detection, monitoring and supervision of the infected patients who are not yet showing any symptoms.
-Wuhan, for example, reported 35 new asymptomatic cases on Wednesday and has a total of 678 people infected with the coronavirus but not exhibiting symptoms under medical observation.
+Top officials are also ordering local health authorities to step up the detection, monitoring, and supervision of the infected patients who do not show symptoms.
+Wuhan alone reported 51 new asymptomatic cases and said 705 people who had the virus but showed no symptoms remained under medical observation.

-Beijing has also indefinitely banned foreigners from entering the country to curb the so-called imported cases involving travellers from overseas, though it has chartered planes to repatriate Chinese nationals in countries with severe outbreaks.
+Beijing has also indefinitely banned foreigners from entering the country to curb cases involving travelers from overseas, though it has chartered planes to repatriate Chinese nationals in countries with severe outbreaks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)